emacsmirror/tomlparse/README.md

 this package.
 They will be supported as soon as the Tree-sitter grammar supports them.

-The read functions read all the example of the [TOML spec](https://toml.io/en/v1.0.0) correctly.
-There are a couple of valid test files in [toml-test](https://github.com/toml-lang/toml-test) that are no correctly read in or not read in at all.
-These are either TOML 1.1.x features or issues with escape sequences in string literals of the TOML data.
-The latter is especially relevant for Emacs versions < 30.1.
+In principle the package works with all Emacs versions that have Tree-sitter built in.
+There are however, issues with string escaping in Emacs<30.1, due to some changes in the function `json-parse-string`.
+As long as you don't have strings with escape sequences in them, also Emacs=29.1 is fine.

 ## Future plans